alonso-herreros/uni-dcom-notes/Chapter 4 notes.md

 NR_s(1+α)
 $$

-Let's see how this affect the time domain.
+Let's see how this affects the time domain:

 Let our previous modulation be one that transmits one symbol every $T$ seconds.
 Since we're multiplying the bandwidth by $N$, we're transmitting at a frequency